binipringle/crim-outline/index.md

 <p style="margin-left:7%; margin-right:10%;"><b>In Re Banks (1978)</b> (Peeping Tom)</p>

 <p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> If a statute is too vague or indefinite or too broad, it violates due process.</p>
-<p style="margin-left:10%; margin-right:10%;"><b>Holding:</b> The court held that the statute is not unconstitutional because it is sufficiently definitive and does not meet the doctrine of overbreadth.
-It also gives an individual fair notice of the conduct prohibited, to guide the judge in its application and a law in defending one charged with its violation.</p>
+<p style="margin-left:10%; margin-right:10%;"><b>Holding:</b> The court held that the statute is not unconstitutional because it is sufficiently definitive and does not meet the doctrine of overbreadth.</p>

 <p style="margin-left:10%; margin-right:10%;"><b>Reasoning:</b>Here, court reads “secretly” as “the wrongful spying upon a female with the intent of violating the female’s legitimate expectation of privacy.”
 Important principle that comes out is that a court may narrow and thus save a statute from being unconstitutional, because of this prior judicial interpretation.
 Steps:</p>

-1. Interpret statute (Does statute violate due process?)
+<p style="margin-left:15%; margin-right:10%;">1.
+Interpret statute (Does statute violate due process?)</p>
-2. Is statute too vague or not definite enough or overbroad?
+<p style="margin-left:15%; margin-right:10%;">2.
+Is statute too vague or not definite enough or overbroad?</p>
-3. If it is too vague, can it be saved by judicial interpretation?
+<p style="margin-left:15%; margin-right:10%;">3.
+If it is too vague, can it be saved by judicial interpretation?</p>

-<p style="margin-left:7%; margin-right:10%;"><b>Hypo</b></p>

-<p style="margin-left:10%; margin-right:10%;"> Criminal impersonation (ignorance of the law would not be a defense because the statute is written/enacted therefore there is notice); however, the law as stated here is vague and does not specify impersonation of whom of what.</p>
+<p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b> Criminal impersonation (ignorance of the law would not be a defense because the statute is written/enacted therefore there is notice); however, the law as stated here is vague and does not specify impersonation of whom of what.</p>

 **Overbroad**